brennan-thomas/lift-risk/docs/Setup.md

 `conda activate LIFT`

 to activate the environment.
-After activation, you can [run the classification system](Models.md) or [run tests](UTest.md) as described in the documentation.
+After activation, you can [run the detection and classification systems](Models.md).